-6.5.3 Power Saving States and Timing (FPT_PWR_EXT.1, FPT_PWR_EXT.2)
+6.5.3 Power Saving States and Timing (FPT_PWR_EXT.1, FPT PWR EXT.2)

-The TOE supports two states: device full off (D0) and device full on (D3).
-The TOE SEDs have two possible transitions: power off to on and on to off.
+The TOE supports a single Compliant power state of device full off (D3).
+The TOE SEDs have two possible transitions: power off to on; and on to off.
 Only the transition from on to off applies to this requirement.
 The device changes to off when the system removes power to the drive.